sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * You will receive the password from the workshop facilitators.
 * Hit the `Login` button.

+The first time you login, you are presented with a simple dashboard showing the resources your are currently consuming.

 #### Change your password

-Let's change the initial password now.
+It is a good practice to change the initial password provided, to ensure the work environment is yours.

 * Locate the *buddy* icon <i class="fa fa-user"></i> with your user name at the top-right corner of the screen.
-* Click it, select *<i class="fa fa-cog"></i> Settings* and then use the _Update password_ button.
+* Click it, select *<i class="fa fa-cog"></i> Settings* and then use the _Change Password_ button.
-* On the new screen, fill in a new password (twice) and click the *Change* button to submit it.
+* On the new screen, fill in a new password (twice) and click the *Update Password* button to submit it.

 #### Logout

-Let's check whether it worked.
+Let's check whether changing the password worked.

 * Click your *buddy* icon  <i class="fa fa-user"></i>.
 * Choose *<i class="fa fa-power-off"></i> Sign Out*.

 From now on you can use your new password to log in to the [UI](https://ui.hpccloud.surfsara.nl/).
-Do so now.
+Please login again.

 ### 2. Add your public SSH key